julialwang/julialwang/README.md

 - 👋 Hi!
-I’m @julialwang, computer science alum from the University of Washington.
-Currently SWE @ MS.
+I’m @julialwang, a software engineer currently @ Microsoft.
+Computer science alum from the University of Washington.
-- 🌱 Currently learning: Azure, corporate lingo, and snowboarding.
+- 🌱 Currently learning: Azure, corporate lingo, and wakesurfing.
 - 📫 Feel free to reach me at julialwa.cs [at] gmail.com!

 <a href="https://github.com/julialwang/github-readme-stats">